yoyokits/BarChartRaceNet/docs/index.md

 <img src="https://yoyokits.github.io/BarChartRaceNet/images/CekliBarChartRaceVersionAlpha0.jpg"><br/>
 The screenshot of Bar Chart Race Generator

-{% include youtube_embed.html id="Xtnz7N6mwX4" %}
-The video example of Bar Chart Race output
+The video example of Bar Chart Race output: [Youtube example](https://www.youtube.com/watch?v=onQ0V4cIgMQ)

-The input of for this application is CVS files that can be exported from your Excell sheet or simply created using Notepad.<br/>
+The input of for this application is CSV files that can be exported from your Excell sheet or simply created using Notepad.<br/>

-The CVS example can be downloaded from [CVS example](https://github.com/yoyokits/BarChartRaceNet/tree/master/docs/examples).
+The CSV example can be downloaded from [CSV example](https://github.com/yoyokits/BarChartRaceNet/tree/master/docs/examples).

-The cvs file is like:
+The CSV file is like:

 <img src="https://yoyokits.github.io/BarChartRaceNet/images/CsvSourceExample.jpg"><br/>